Synopsys CEO: AI-designed chips will generate 1,000X performance in 10 years

 The Transform Technology Summits start October 13th with Low-Code/No Code: Enabling Enterprise Agility.
 Register now!

 Automation has been a part of chip design since the 1980s.
-But now AI-designed chips are producing great results, and they could lead to 1,000 times better performance for chips in the next decade, according to Aart de Geus, CEO of Synopsys.
+But now AI-designed chips are producing great results that could lead to 1,000 times better performance for chips in the next decade, according to Synopsys CEO Aart de Geus.

 De Geus, one of the pioneers of chip design automation, said in an interview with VentureBeat that the company’s software started using AI to design customer chips last year, with considerable improvements over human-designed chip architects.
 Rival Cadence Design Systems launched its own AI effort this year.
-But rather than make chip architects obsolete, De Geus believes they will move up the chain and be responsible for more kinds of tasks than is possible today.
+But rather than making chip architects obsolete, De Geus believes this will move them up the chain and they will become responsible for more kinds of tasks than is possible today.

 De Geus will talk about the AI approach to chip design at the Hot Chips online chip conference today.
 De Geus said he believes Synopsys and AI will play a critical role in helping the chip industry achieve a 1,000-times performance increase in the next decade, helping it stay on the path of Moore’s Law (doubling chip performance every couple of years) even after scaling through manufacturing advances hits its limits.